Why Your Engineering Onboarding Docs Fail (Even When They're Complete)

 How SILKLEARN Approaches This Problem

-SILKLEARN is built around the idea that the problem with most knowledge isn't its content — it's its structure.
+SILKLEARN is built around the observation that the problem with most knowledge isn't its content — it's its structure.
 When you upload a codebase's documentation, architecture notes, and runbooks, SILKLEARN maps the dependency relationships between concepts and surfaces the sequence implied by those relationships.

 The output isn't a new document.
 It's the reading order your existing documents always needed.
 A new engineer follows it.
 A tech lead reviews it.
 The onboarding process becomes repeatable without requiring anyone to rebuild it from scratch every six months.